-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates]
+G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS 1
+G1 PRIVATE INSTITUTIONS •

-Tuition: http://financialaid.unt.ec
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$6,488 \$6,488
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$6,488 \$6,488
+In-state (out-of-district): \$8,403

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$17,018 \$17,018
+Out-of-state: \$20,853

 G1 NONRESIDENT ALIENS

-Tuition: \$17,018 \$17,018]
+Tuition: \$20,853

-ļ

-G1 REQUIRED FEES: \$2,590 \$2,590
+G1 REQUIRED FEES: \$2,502

 G1 ROOM AND BOARD:

-• / \$7,150 \$7,150 1
+(on-campus) \$9,268

+G1 ROOM ONLY:

+(on-campus)

+G1 BOARD ONLY:

+(on-campus meal plan)

 G1

--

-G1

-(on-campus meai pian) l

-04 Community twiting and some of ad based for /if very 1

-G1 1 · ' ,

-luon and room and
+college cannot provide separate tui tion and room and

-G1 G1 G1 (on-campus) ROOM ONLY: (on-campus) BOARD ONLY: (on-campus meal plan) Comprehensive tuition and room ar college cannot provide separate tui board fees): ' , \$7,150
+G1 (on-campus meal plan) Comprehensive tuition and room ar college cannot provide separate tui

+board rees).

+• •

 G1 Other:

 G2 Minimum Maximum

-Number of credits per term a student can take for the stated full-time tuition 12
+G2 Number of credits per term a student can take for the

-•
+stated full-time tuition 12

 G3 Yes No

 G3 Do tuition and fees vary by year of study (e.g., V

-sophomore, junior, senior)?
-X
+sophomore, junior, senior)? ^

-G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program? Х
+G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? Х G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-~ .

-G4 If yes, what percentage of full-time undergraduates pay

-more than the tuition and fees reported in G1?

-CDS-G Page 16
+CDS-G Page 17